How to antique brass using vinegar:

 Antiquing with vinegar has several advantages.
 Vinegar is easy to obtain and non-toxic.
 The patina achieved though is not as deep or dark as obtained with other acid methods or ammonia.
 But it is an easy method to age brass and achieve a nice patina.
 You can do it in three simple steps.

 plastic container with tight lid

 Vinegar can be used by directly brushing it over the entire brass piece or by suspending the brass item in the vinegar vapor.
 The brass should be prepared by removing any protective lacquer, oil and dirt from the surface.
+See preparation.

 STEP 2: Using gloves, carefully cover the entire surface with straight vinegar.
 Allow the piece to dry and note the color achieved.
 If you want a darker color, the process may be repeated.

 To achieve a greener patina, table salt can be added to the vinegar solution.

 Step 2: Place the brass piece on top of the wood, carefully such that it is not in contact with the liquid vinegar.
 Place an air tight lid on the container and allow the vinegar fumes to oxidize the brass.

-Protect the antique brass patina with a coating of wax or clear lacquer.
+Once you have achieved the color you desire, protect the antique brass patina with a coating of wax or clear lacquer.